Movements of pet animals

 - Treatment against echinococcosis must be administered at least 1 and no more than 5 days before the movement of the dog

-- The animal has to be accompanied by a health certificate in accordance with the EU model issued by an official veterinarian
+- The animal has to be accompanied with a health certificate in accordance with the EU model issued by an official veterinarian

 - The health certificate is valid for 10 days from the date of issue